-^{}assuming that other market conditions remain the same and the market is not in any kind of distress.
+assuming that other market conditions remain the same and the market is not in any kind of distress.
 If multiple market events shall happen the security might either increase or decrease in value.

-Whilst fractional equity is exposed to liquidity and custodian risk in a higher degree than whole shares, provided the underlying stocks are strictly regulated, traded on venues which need to meet rigorous legal requirements and their pay-off strategy is simple they are considered as non-complex financial instruments.
+Whilst fractional equity is exposed to liquidity and custodian risk in a higher degree than whole shares, provided that the underlying stocks are strictly regulated, underlying stocks are traded on venues which need to meet rigorous legal requirements and their pay-off strategy is simple and provided further that there are frequent opportunities to dispose of, redeem, or otherwise realise such fractional shares at market prices that are publicly available, they are considered as non-complex financial instruments.